ghuntley/workshops/nixos-workshop/modules/02-install-nixos/README.md

 This process will wipe anything on the disk that you select.
 Consider yourself warned.

-A UEFI boot device requires a GUID partition table (GPT).
-Hence we’ll be using `gdisk` instead of the venerable `fdisk`.
-If you’re installing on a system that doesn’t use UEFI, then you can do a similar job with good ’ol `fdisk`.

 To start, delete any existing partitions and start with a clean slate:

 ```bash